In week 24 of your pregnancy, you can clearly feel your baby's movements, and your bump is taking shape.

 Gestational diabetes screening

-This involves drinking a sugary syrup and then having a blood test after an hour, to check your blood sugar levels.
+This involves drinking a sugary syrup and then having a blood test after an hour.
+This screening aims to check blood sugar levels.

 A normal result is below 130 to 140 milligrams per deciliter (mg/dL) or 7.2–7.8 millimoles per liter (mmol/L).

-If the test indicates gestational diabetes, your health provider will discuss with you any dietary and exercise changes that may help.
-If the problem persists, you may need to use medication.
+If the test indicates gestational diabetes, your healthcare provider will explain any dietary and exercise lifestyle adjustments that may help.
+If the problem persists, you may need to start using medication.

 - unusual thirst